wethegit/wtc-controller-element/README.md

 ```

 ##### Explicit
-Just pass in the element and the name of the controller.
+Just pass in the element and the name of the registered controller.
 ```javascript
 ExecuteControllers.instanciate(document.getElementById('id'), 'TestController');
 ```